wp-plugins/ads-campaigns/readme.txt

 > Download the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") and the [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugins for more leads and improved conversion rates on your site.

-This plugin not only lets you create great Facebook Ads and Google Ads, but can also automatically optimize your ads for the best results and lowest price.
+This plugin lets you create great Facebook Ads and Google Ads, but can also automatically optimize your ads for the best results and lowest price.

 ### How it works